DaRealAqua/BuildReset/README.md

 Start your PocketMine-MP server and enjoy.

 Configuration
-ResetBuild can be configured by editing the config.yml file in the plugin's directory.
-Here are the configuration options available:
+ResetBuild can be configured by editing the config.yml file in the plugin's directory or using the command /buildreset.
+Here you can see what can be configured:

-[List the available configuration options and provide a brief explanation of each one] Contributing
+worlds:
+  - world

+despawn_countdown: 5

+despawn_particle: true

+Contributing
 If you find a bug or want to help improve the plugin, join my discord server and make a suggestion.